alperenozil/RssAndroidAppKotlin/README.md

 and how the project grows over time as seen in your commit history.

-The project can be found at `https://gitlab.fairphone.software/assignments/RssAndroidAppKotlin`
+The project can be found at `https://gitlab.com/fairphone/rss-android-app.git`

 Please fork the project in gitlab, and then clone it from the fork using the following command:
 `git clone git@gitlab.fairphone.software:YOUR_USERNAME/RssAndroidApp.git`

+Or create a new branch with the following name:
+`assignment/[YOUR_USERNAME]` and push all your changes to that branch

 ## Rss feed
 * Fetch the rss feed from `https://www.fairphone.com/en/feed/`.